• Skip to primary navigation

 Bibimbap sauce

 A gochujang (red chili pepper paste) sauce is usually used in traditional bibimbap, but a soy sauce-based sauce works wonderfully well with this dish.
 You can make it spicy by adding gochugaru, adjust to your taste.
-I find a little bit of fresh lemon juice is nice for this tuna bibimbap, but you can use a little bit of vinegar instead or omit it.
+I find fresh lemon juice is nice for this tuna bibimbap, but you can use a bit of vinegar instead or omit it.

-In this recipe, I’ve included all three options for you to choose from — gochjuang sauce, mild soy based sauce, and spicy soy based sauce.
+In this recipe, I’ve included all three options for you to choose from — gochujang sauce, mild soy-based sauce, and spicy soy-based sauce.

 DSC9229 - Tuna Bibimbap with Spring Vegetables